microsoftgraph/msgraph-training-dotnet/tutorial/05-add-ms-graph.md

 1. Create a new directory in the **GraphTutorial** directory named **Graph**.
 1. Create a new file in the **Graph** directory named **GraphHelper.cs** and add the following code to that file.

-First, add a new class to contain all of the Graph functionality.
-Create a new file in the **./graphtutorial/src/main/java/com/contoso** directory named **Graph.java** and add the following code.

 ```csharp
 using Microsoft.Graph;
 using System;